 Let’s take a look at

-Finally the Manager 30 accepts charge from 240 volt.
-So for those nights in powered sites you can simply plug in and recharge your entire system.
+Finally, the REDARC Manager 30 accepts a charge from 240 volts.
+So for those nights in powered sites, you can simply plug in and recharge your entire system.
 This is also great for cooling the fridge down pre-trip.